Nuitka/Nuitka/Developer_Manual.rst

   that things are e.g. really a ``PyTupleObject **``, but no C type is available for that yet.

-- There are a somes specific use of types beyond "compile time constant", that are encoded in type and value shapes, which can be used to predict some operations, conditions, etc. if they raise, and result types they give.
+- There are a some specific use of types beyond "compile time constant", that are encoded in type and value shapes, which can be used to predict some operations, conditions, etc. if they raise, and result types they give.